Gelarehh/Stochastic-Game-for-Wireless-Network-Virtualization/README.md

 <p align="center">
   <img width="700" src="https://user-images.githubusercontent.com/66460485/132947130-7faa0923-94f1-448f-93ef-15767859375b.png">
 </p>
 Each end-user is subscribed to only one service in the network.
-The long-term average utility user receives is computed as:
+The long-term average utility a user receives is computed as:
 <br/><br/>
 <p align="center">
   <img width="150" src="https://user-images.githubusercontent.com/66460485/132947325-aace64b7-2405-4776-8e1e-84a0a12678b4.png">